 Step 6: Once I’ve stitched the design, I edit the pattern for any changes that I made during stitching and create the pattern instructions.
 Good instructions tell you everything you need to have and everything you need to know in order to complete that specific design.

-If one wanted to design a pattern, what supplies would they need?
+If someone wants to design a pattern, what supplies would they need?

 If you are going to design cross stitch, or even if you find yourself changing colors on an existing chart, a DMC Color Card is invaluable.